mjcollins10/ContinuedFractions/README.md

 	*Main> p $ (5 - cfD)/(2*3)  -- exactly right
 	cf[0]

-We can also compute exponentials (still a work in progress):
+We can also compute exponentials, using the Taylor series for e^x:

 	*Main> cfExp (cfSqrt 2)
 	cf[4,8,1,4,1,7,2,12,1,18]